-If would you like to sleep in the clouds at The Shard you’ll find also an hotel, the Shangri-La hotel at the Shard.
+If would you like to sleep in the clouds at The Shard you’ll find also a hotel, the Shangri-La hotel at the Shard.

 Too expansive for your budget?
-Take a look to this post about best value hotels in London!
+Take a look at this post about best value hotels in London!

 How to get there